Don’t miss a Moment.

 Go where only Melburnians know: Right in the heart of the CBD is Cherry Bar, which offers free entry into its blues night on Sundays, while free gigs can be found happening every day at the Retreat Hotel.

-Spare no expense for a safe and comfortable base in the city.
-The fully furnished serviced apartments at Fraser Place Melbourne offer round-the-clock security and concierge services so you can rest and recharge without a worry.
+Spare no expense for a safe and comfortable base in the city at Fraser Place Melbourne.
+The fully furnished serviced apartments in Melbourne offer round-the-clock security and concierge services so you can rest and recharge without a worry.
 Conveniently located in the heart of the CBD, nearly all these attractions and activities are under a 20-minute drive away from the serviced apartment.